OrnellaSofia/vw-frontend-movielens/README.md

 - Stop movies with high ratings but few reviews to show up so high
 - Improve the UI (I might need a designer for that :sweat_smile:)

-Please reach out to me for any questins!
+Please reach out to me for any questions!
 - Ornella